FormidableLabs/react-native-ama/website/guidelines/pour.md

 > User interface components and navigation must be operable.

-### What to do?

-We must ensure the app is compatible with assistive technologies, including keyboards, switches, and screen readers.
-Also, we must provide enough time to complete and correct tasks.
+**What it means:** Users must be able to interact with the app using more than just touch.
+Some users rely on keyboards, switch access devices, or voice control.
+Elements must also give users enough time to complete tasks — not everything can assume fast, precise input.

 ### Examples

 - The app should be fully functional through keyboard inputs
 - [Users should be given ample time to complete tasks](/guidelines/timed-actions)
 - [The app should be designed in a way that minimizes the risk of triggering seizures or other involuntary reactions](/guidelines/animations)
-- [Focus order](/guidelines/focus), screen titles, [headings](/guidelines/headings), and [labels](/guidelines/accessibility-label) should be clearly defined to facilitate easy navigation
+- [Focus order](/guidelines/focus), screen titles, [headings](/guidelines/headers), and [labels](/guidelines/accessibility-label) should be clearly defined to facilitate easy navigation
 - The app should offer appropriately [sized touch targets](/guidelines/minimum-size) and alternative input methods

 ## Understandable

 > Information and the operation of user interface must be understandable.

-The Understandable principle includes guidelines for readable content, predictable content, and input assistance.

-### What to do?

-We must use clear language and functionality that are easy to understand.
-Additionally, maintaining consistent patterns helps users anticipate outcomes.
+**What it means:** Content and behaviour should be easy to understand.
+This means using clear language, consistent patterns, and helpful error messages — so users can always predict what will happen and recover when something goes wrong.

-### Example
+### Examples

 - The app should use a navigation structure that is both predictable and consistent
 - Abbreviations, jargon, and reading levels should be avoided to ensure the app is accessible to a broad audience